ai4os/ai4-docs/source/user/howto/train/federated-server.rst

    AI4OS provides users with a token-based system that can be used for authenticating the clients prior to their incorporation into the federated training.

-   To access the secret token, find your deployments and click the :fa:`key` icon.
+   To access the secret token, find your deployments and click the :material-outlined:`key;1.5em` icon.
    You can generate as many tokens as needed (eg. 1 token per client), as well as revoke them: